Last Updated: 27 February, 2026

 Golden Nugget | TBD |

-In sum, while the two-tiered dominance continues, Kansas' sportsbook sector is not static: Fanatics is the breakout name, BetMGM and Bet365 are strengthening their foothold, and the decline of ESPN Bet marks the most pronounced shift among major brands.
+In sum, while the two-tiered dominance persists, Kansas' sportsbook sector is not static: BetMGM and Bet365 are strengthening their foothold, Fanatics is still expected to grow, and TheScore Bet's evident decline marks the most pronounced shift among major brands.

 The legal betting age in Kansas varies depending on what a customer wants to bet on.
 For online and retail sports betting, bettors must be 21 to place a legal wager.
 However, for horse racing and anything related to the lottery, residents can be 18 years old to participate.